Kootenay coffee roasters help you get your buzz on for National Coffee Day

 Coffee roasters in Trail

 Trail Coffee Co.: When the tagline for a coffee company is “Because bad coffee really does suck,” you can bet they take their coffee seriously.
 At the Trail Coffee Co., their 100 per cent fair trade and organic beans are roasted in small batches, hand-blended and hand-packaged.
-With a wide variety of medium, dark roast and decaf blends, there’s a taste for everyone.
+Delicious breakfast and lunch options are served on their two-tiered patio.

 Where to buy: The Trail Coffee Co. is located at 1369 Cedar Avenue in Trail.
 Its coffee blends can also be purchased online via their website and found at retailers in Rossland, Trail, Fruitvale and Castlegar.